 In a nut shell, the stronger the economy the more resources can go into our vital public sector, including schools and hospitals whilst also ensuring they can provide for them and their families.
 But maintaining the economy’s strength is equally significant.

 That is why I applaud both the UK and Welsh Governments for liaising and exchanging positive dialogue on how best equip the Welsh economy in the face of the greatest danger our country has witnessed for decades: Covid-19.

 We have all seen the devastating social and economic dimensions to the virus.

-Recently a catalogue of welcome measures have been introduced by the UK Government and Welsh Government, most notably the Coronavirus Job Retention Scheme which pledges to pay 80% of workers’ wages if they are put on leave and the £500-million Economic Resilience Fund
+A number of measures have been introduced by the UK Government and Welsh Government, most notably the Coronavirus Job Retention Scheme which pledges to pay 80% of workers’ wages if they are put on leave and the Welsh Government’s Economic Resilience Fund.

 While immediate support is the priority, the package of financial assistance should not solely be a support package for the "here and now" to navigate the worst effects of the Coronavirus but also as a means to future proof the Welsh economy as we eventually move into a recovery phase, allowing businesses to adapt their business model, innovate through the use of technology, and ensure that they are in a strong position to capitalise upon the opportunities of future growth.
 I appreciate these are unprecedented times, but we must remember to look to the future.